 Under the Share Repurchase Agreement, the Company agreed to pay InvaGen an additional amount as a contingent fee, payable in the form of seven and a half percent (7.5%) of the proceeds of future financings, up to \$4.0 million.
-In connection with the closing of the January 2024 Warrant Inducement, the May 2024 Warrant Inducement, and common share sales pursuant to the ATM Agreement, the Company made payments totaling approximately \$0.7 million to InvaGen during the nine months ended September 30, 2024.
+In connection with the common share sales pursuant to the ATM Agreement, the Company made payments totaling approximately \$0.2 million to InvaGen during the three months ended March 31, 2025.
+Approximately \$1.4 million in aggregate has been paid to InvaGen under the Share Repurchase Agreement through the three months ended March, 31, 2025.
 Payments to InvaGen are recorded in general and administrative expense on the condensed consolidated statements of operations.

-Note 8 - Common Stock Warrant Liabilities
+Note 8 - Common Stock Warrants